 Here is a list of local towns and cities in Westchester with the numbers and contact information that you can call to reach the building departments (see page 3).

-May I be evicted for calling the county health department or local building inspector?
+May I be evicted for reporting a heat complaint to the local building inspector?

 No, the landlord cannot evict you solely because you called the inspector.
 If eviction is threatened, seek legal advice on your own.
 If you need free assistance, contact: Mount Vernon United Tenants, 40 South First Avenue, Mt.
 Vernon, or call (914) 699-1114.